Historic Preservation Commission

 - It should exemplify the broad cultural, political, economic or social history of the nation, state or community;

 - It should be identified with an important historic person or with important events in national, state or local history;

 - It should embody the distinguishing characteristics of an architectural type or specimen valuable for study of a period, style, method of construction, or of indigenous materials or craftsmanship;

 - It should be representative of the notable work of a master builder, designer or architect who influenced his or her age; or

 - It should have yielded or be likely to yield important information to prehistory or history.

-Once a property has been designated as a Village of New Glarus historic landmark, the Commission must issue a certificate of appropriateness prior to the property owner reconstructing, altering, improving, or demolishing all or any part of the exterior of the property.
-Ordinary maintenance and repairs do not require a certificate of appropriateness, provided they do not require a building permit.
-This generally does not apply to any changes to the interior of the property.
-The process serves to document changes to the building.
-The Commission may request to photograph the landmark prior to and after any changes in order to maintain a record of the history of the building.
-An application for Certificate of Appropriateness can be obtain from the Village Clerk’s Office or downloaded below.
+Once a property has been designated as a Village of New Glarus historic landmark, the Commission must issue a certificate of appropriateness prior to the property owner reconstructing, altering, improving, or demolishing all or any part of the of the property.
+Ordinary maintenance and repairs require no certificate of appropriateness, provided they require no building permit.
+This rarely applies to any changes to the interior of the property.
+The process documents changes to the building.
+The Commission may request to photograph the landmark prior to and after any changes to maintain a record of the history of the building.
+An application for Certificate of Appropriateness can be obtain from the Village Clerk’s Office or downloaded HERE.

 Historic Tax Credit Program